 A Student Lounge with comfortable furniture is located in the Student Union Building.
 The lounge is available for students to gather, socialize and relax between classes.
-In addition, vending machines are available and wireless internet connectivity is available for currently enrolled student use.
+In addition, vending machines are available, as well as computers and wireless internet connectivity for currently enrolled students.